 Portion of student convoy at jalan Pemuda street.
 The motorcyclist in blue shirt on the left is my friend, Andika Anugerah, while the big guy is also my high school mate: Jusuf.
-The fenced site is now Trillium Apartment.
+The fenced site on the right is now Trillium Apartment.

 A group of students at Jalan Wijaya Kusuma street.

-If I’m not mistaken on the following day, we went to school again to collect our certificates and exam results.
-Again, to avoid vandalism we had to wear non-uniform personal dresses.
-We congratulate each other on our graduation and then accepting certificates from our teacher as well as bade farewell to them.
+By the following day, we returned to our school to collect our certificates and exam results.
+Again, to avoid vandalism the school asked students to wear non-uniform personal dresses.
+On this occasion we congratulate each other on our graduation and then accepting certificates from our teacher, as well as bade farewell to them.

 A group of my high school mates poses during our very last day in school in June 1997.
 Sitting from left to right: (unidentified), (unidentified), Dadang Eko, Steve Hendramurti, Teguh Priyono, and Connery Satrya Dharmawan.
 Squatting left to right: Trihasto Adi Tandono and Wahyudi.

-All students mustered in the campus’s courtyard.
+On the graduation ceremony in June 1997, all students gathered in the campus’s courtyard.
 It was all busy, lively, and happy moment.
-We were overjoyed and excited to meet each other.
-Later we entered the convention hall.
+We were overjoyed and excited to meet each other for one last time, knowing that it would probably be the last we would catch up with each other.
+As soon as the venue was ready , we entered the convention hall.
 I can’t recall what the activities were when we were in the hall.
 Whether if we sat there listening to speeches, or maybe some musical performances, I honestly don’t remember.

 But some kids (including me!) took the opportunities to put graffiti on our high school uniform as memento from our high school friends.
 Some naughty female classmate even bravely allowing their male classmates to wrote signature on the private parts her skirt.
 I even allow many of our friends “vandalizing” my high school uniform.
 It was all fun!
 And that was one of the rare naughty acts I’ve ever done during my high school, as I was normally known as “good boy”.
 I even still keep this particular uniform, complete with the signature of my classmates in it as memento.

-As soon as the event is over, we bid farewell to each other, go home, and heading to our own separate ways.
+Once the event is over, we bid farewell to each other, going home, and heading to our own separate ways.
 Although some still be able to catch up with their former high school mates or even joining the same college, for most of us it will be decades before we would be able to catch up again.